Children living near green spaces ‘have stronger bones’:

 Street Furniture Australia’s entire product range and manufacturing operation has received carbon neutral certification through Climate Active™.
 Achieving carbon neutral certification marks a significant milestone in our operation and the culmination of a four year long process of detailed measurement and analysis.
 Climate Active™ is the only Australian government-backed carbon neutral certification programme for businesses to measure, reduce, and offsets their carbon emissions.
 It is one of the most rigorous carbon-neutral programs in the world.
 An approved Emissions Reduction Strategy (ERS) is central to achieving certification through Climate Active.
 Street Furniture Australia has elected to use SBTi validated science-based targets to ensure their ERS is meaningful and aligns with the 2015 Paris Agreement – to limit global temperature rises to 1.5℃ above pre-industrial levels.
 For those emissions that can’t be …

-Our Presentation Specialists bring a fun, interactive and informative workshop about our carbon neutral journey and latest products to your office.
-In 30 minutes (plus Q&A) you will explore materials and finishes, touch and feel samples, and bond with your colleagues over delicious treats in the comfort of your office.
-There will also be a mystery prize for a lucky winner (optional).
-‘The presentation content was informative, engaging, interactive and relevant.
+Our Presentation Specialists, Tiffany and Melissa, bring a fun, interactive and informative workshop to your office.
+Accredited for 2 AILA CPD points, the experience can be tailored for landscape architects and Councils.
+In 30 minutes, plus Q&A, you will explore our Outdoor Dining range and enjoy delicious treats.
+There will also be a prize for a lucky winner (optional).
+Select from three catering options (also optional): Bookings can be made via the following links: For US customers, workshop bookings can be made via our US distributor agent Spruce and Gander.
+Testimonials ‘The presentation content was informative, engaging, interactive and relevant.
 Genuinely one of the better supplier workshops!
 It was efficient yet insightful.
 The interactive nature of it enhanced engagement with the team,’ Sam Westlake, Senior Associate, Hassell, Sydney.
-‘Possibly our favourite product presentation to date!
-Engaging, great content and appreciated the physical samples and prototypes,’ Alexa Ongoco, Senior Landscape Architect, TCL, Brisbane.
-‘Thorough presentation with actual product to see and …
+‘Possibly our …

 Image: Carroll Go-Sam.
 Are yarning circles the new decal?
 With requests for yarning circles becoming increasingly commonplace in design briefs, Carroll Go-Sam, Indigenous research fellow in the Aboriginal Environments Research Centre at the University of Queensland’s School of Architecture, writes on ArchitectureAU how they might be more meaningfully incorporated into projects.
 In the early stages of a project design, she writes, a yarning circle concept is often supported by Indigenous engagement.
 “But, after the initial meeting and discussion, human-centred design, iterative development, empathetic accommodation, questioning and dialogue all stop, with the result that poor built examples outnumber good ones,” she said.
 Go-Sam is concerned when yarning circles become “quasi-sacred zones of exclusion, set aside for one day a year during NAIDOC Week.”
 She outlines five recommendations for designing a yarning …